Understanding and Mitigating Bias Inheritance in LLM-based Data Augmentation on Downstream Tasks: Details on Experimental Setup

 \subsection{Biased augmentation data}

-For gender bias, We use various prompts, as shown in Table \ref{tab:bias_descriptor_gender} to to generate the augmented biographies.
+For gender bias, we use various prompts, as shown in Table \ref{tab:bias_descriptor_gender} to generate the augmented biographies.
+Among them, the ``Neutral'' prompt type helps us to further understand the natural tendencies and inherent bias of models towards male and female groups.
 These biographies are then incorporated into the original questions, placing in the biographical part of the original questions.
 For additional sample ranges, the professions covered \{architect, dentist, nurse, painter, professor, software engineer\}, and associated with corresponding workplaces \{architecture firm, dental clinic, hospital, studio, university, tech company\}.

 For cultural bias, the data covers various sample ranges, including ages \{20, 30, 40, 50, 60, 70, 80\}, binary genders \{man, woman\} , and cultures \{Arabic, Spanish, Chinese, Portuguese\}.
 The names, selected to explore implicit bias, are also randomly sampled from culturally representative male and female name lists, sourced from behindthename.com and name.org, focusing on the most popular names from the past five years.
 The sampled names are in Appendix~\ref{sec:names}.